List of titles and honours of Charles III: Regnal style

 The King's full British styles and titles were read out at the state funeral of his mother by David White, Garter Principal King of Arms, as follows:

 Let us humbly beseech Almighty God to bless with long life, health and honour, and all worldly happiness the Most High, Most Mighty and Most Excellent Monarch, our Sovereign Lord, Charles III, now, by the Grace of God, of the United Kingdom of Great Britain and Northern Ireland and of His other Realms and Territories King, Head of the Commonwealth, Defender of the Faith, and Sovereign of the Most Noble Order of the Garter.

 In conversation, the correct etiquette is to address him initially as Your Majesty and thereafter as Sir.

 Commonwealth

 On 20 April 2018, the Commonwealth Heads of Government agreed that Charles would succeed his mother as Head of the Commonwealth, which he did on her death on 8 September 2022.

+Ecclesiastical titles

+King Charles has Defender of the Faith as part of his title in both the United Kingdom and New Zealand.
+The phrase was dropped from his Canadian title in 2024.

+He is also Supreme Governor of the Church of England, as the Church of England is the established church in that country.